sdgirard/todo-app-code-challenge/docs/architecture/backend/cqrs.md

 }
 ```

-Explicit and a little repetitive, but for seven handlers that's a non-issue, and it's more transparent than assembly-scanning magic — anyone reading this file sees exactly what's registered and how.
+Explicit and a little repetitive, but for five handlers that's a non-issue, and it's more transparent than assembly-scanning magic — anyone reading this file sees exactly what's registered and how.

+**No `ICompleteTodoCommandHandler`/`IIncompleteTodoCommandHandler`.** An earlier draft of this list assumed Complete and Incomplete would each get their own command/handler pair, matching the seven operations the requirements name (Add, List, View, Update, Complete, Incomplete, Delete).
+That didn't happen: per [`../../features/update-completion-status/spec.md#cqrs`](../../features/update-completion-status/spec.md#cqrs), Complete/Incomplete shipped as a single `PATCH /todos/{id}` endpoint (`UpdateCompletionStatusEndpoint`) that constructs an `UpdateTodoEndpoint.Request` internally and dispatches through the existing `UpdateTodoCommand`/`IUpdateTodoCommandHandler` — no new command type, no new registration. `IUpdateTodoCommandHandler` is therefore the one handler in this feature with two distinct callers (`UpdateTodoEndpoint` and `UpdateCompletionStatusEndpoint`), a deliberate, scoped exception to the "one caller per handler" framing the next section otherwise asserts.

 ## What we give up by not having a mediator

 Worth naming honestly, since a mediator isn't purely ceremony — these are real capabilities MediatR-style libraries provide that this approach doesn't:

 - **Automatic pipeline behaviors** — a mediator can wrap every handler in cross-cutting concerns (logging, validation, transactions) registered once, globally.
 Here, the same thing is achievable per-handler via a decorator implementing the same named interface (e.g. a `LoggingAddTodoCommandHandler : IAddTodoCommandHandler` wrapping the real one), but it has to be wired up explicitly per handler rather than applying automatically to all of them.
 - **Fully decoupling the caller from which handler exists** — a mediator lets a caller send a message without knowing or importing any handler type at all.
 Here, the endpoint still has a compile-time reference to `IAddTodoCommandHandler` specifically.
-That's fine when there's one caller per handler (true here); it matters more when many unrelated callers need to invoke the same handler through a uniform, decoupled entry point.
+That's fine when there's close to one caller per handler (true here, with one deliberate exception — see [`IUpdateTodoCommandHandler`'s two callers](#registration) above); it matters more when many unrelated callers need to invoke the same handler through a uniform, decoupled entry point.

-Given the project's size (one feature, seven operations, one caller per handler), neither tradeoff is costly enough to justify a mediator even ignoring the licensing issue — DI + named interfaces gets the readability and consistency benefits without paying for indirection this project doesn't need.
+Given the project's size (one feature, seven requirement-level operations collapsed into five handlers, at most two callers per handler), neither tradeoff is costly enough to justify a mediator even ignoring the licensing issue — DI + named interfaces gets the readability and consistency benefits without paying for indirection this project doesn't need.

 ## Where the generic interfaces live

 **Decided:** `ICommandHandler<,>`/`IQueryHandler<,>` live inside `TodoApi.Todos`, not a separate shared project — same "don't split until there's a second consumer" reasoning used for persistence (see [`overview.md`](./overview.md#directory-structure)).
 Revisit only if a second feature needs the same contracts.

-## Open Questions

-- Exact command/query list is defined in [`overview.md`](./overview.md#open-questions--todo) — Add/Update/Complete/Incomplete/Delete as commands, List/View as queries.
-Naming convention (`{Operation}{Feature}Command` / `I{Operation}{Feature}CommandHandler` / `{Operation}{Feature}CommandHandler`) follows from the example above but isn't formally written down elsewhere yet.
+## Resolved: final command/query list

+All six endpoints are implemented; this closes out what was previously an open question here.
+Commands: `AddTodoCommand`, `UpdateTodoCommand` (also backs Complete/Incomplete, see [Registration](#registration)), `DeleteTodoCommand`.
+Queries: `ListTodosQuery`, `GetTodoByIdQuery`.
+Naming convention (`{Operation}{Feature}Command` / `I{Operation}{Feature}CommandHandler` / `{Operation}{Feature}CommandHandler`, and the query equivalents) followed from the example above throughout, with no exceptions.
+Per-endpoint contracts, including exactly which command/handler each one uses, are documented in each feature's own spec under [`../../features/`](../../features/).

 ## Related Docs